openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 3

-*Whether outfitted on a mecha unit or launched via soldier's shoulder mount, this anti-air and anti-tank missle can stop just about anything.*
+*Whether outfitted on a mecha unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missle can stop just about anything.*

 Deadly 2, Expendable